pierrecbrito/vidaas/README.md

-# PDF Signing Script
+# PDF Signing Script with PSC Valid

-This script is designed to handle the process of sending a push notification for authorization, verifying the push, obtaining an access token, and signing a PDF document using the obtained token.
+This script is designed to handle the process of sending a push notification for authorization, verifying the push, obtaining an access token, and signing a PDF document using the obtained token with PSC Valid.

 ## Main Steps